-Can I canoe on the canal?
+Can I paddle on the canal?

 Yes, everyone is welcome to canoe on our canals and rivers.
 However, you will need to get a small craft license before paddling on the water.

 Why does my small craft need a licence?